LN7055 - Language Testing and Assessment (2018/19)

-This module examines the core concepts and common theoretical approaches to language testing and introduces the new approaches to test design and assessment processes.
-The module encourages students to evaluate their own language testing and assessment practices more reflexively and to consider the tests that are commonly used more critically.
-It will discuss the common debates in the field of language testing and assessment and will explore a wide range of English language tests in terms of their practicality, reliability, validity, authenticity and ethicality.
-Evaluating and examining a variety of local and international language tests will allow the students to become familiar with the different types, purposes and objectives of language tests.
-By engaging students in a variety of practical and interactive tasks, the module provides opportunities for designing and developing English language tests that are useful in teachers’ everyday practices.
-The module also provides a global perspective towards the role and power of language tests by combining the introduction of the underlying principles of language testing with participants' personal and professional experience of language tests at local, national and global levels.
+This module examines the core concepts and common theoretical approaches to language testing and assessment.
+The module encourages students to evaluate their own language testing and assessment practices more reflectively and to consider the tests that are commonly used more critically.
+Students will discuss the common debates in the field of language testing and assessment and will explore English language tests in terms of their practicality, reliability, validity and authenticity.
+Evaluating and examining local and international language tests will allow the students to become familiar with the different types, purposes and objectives of language tests.
+By engaging students, the module provides opportunities to begin to design and develop English language tests that are useful in teachers’ everyday practice.

-1) Introduce, analyse and evaluate the main theoretical issues and current debates on matters of testing English as a second/foreign language, and specially the differences between testing and assessment, formative and summative assessment
+1) Introduce, analyse and evaluate the main theoretical issues and current debates on matters of testing English as a second/foreign language, including the differences between testing and assessment, formative and summative assessment

 2) Relate current theories and debates to students own national/professional language testing situation and every-day practices